Punktum-dk/epp-service-specification/README.md

 As described in [RFC:3915], with a support for grace periods, it is possible to restore a domain name scheduled for deletion, (in the state `pendingDelete`).

-DK Hostmaster will support the ability to restore for two use-cases:
+Punktum dk will support the ability to restore for two use-cases:

 1. Get a domain name back to the state active from a pending deletion specified by an explicit deletion request (delete command) or a automatic expiration
 1. Get a domain name back to state active from a pending deletion, caused by missing financial settlement